Don Letts: Personal life

 Letts is married to Grace and the couple have two children.
 He also has a son and a daughter from a previous relationship.

 In September 2020, Letts and his wife Grace were featured on BBC Two's Gardeners' World, showing how they had combined their different tastes for plants and culture in their town garden in north west London.

 In 2022, Letts received an honorary doctorate from the University of Nottingham.

 Creative projects

 Music

 In 1978, Letts recorded an EP, Steel Leg v the Electric Dread, with Keith Levene, Jah Wobble and Steel Leg.
 After Mick Jones was fired from the Clash, he and Letts founded Big Audio Dynamite (BAD) in 1984.
 In 1990 Letts formed Screaming Target.
 As of 1 April 2009, Letts is presenting a weekly show on BBC Radio 6 Music.

 In 2022 Letts' singles "Outta Sync" and "Wrong" were released in anticipation of his debut studio album Outta Sync produced by Gaudi and released on 29 September, 2023.

 Books

 In 2006, he published his autobiography, Culture Clash: Dread Meets Punk Rockers.
+In 2021 Omnibus Press published There And Black Again, co-written with Mal Peachey.